Troubleshooting audio playback & AirPod issues (iOS, macOS)

 Handle audio interruptions (iOS)

 On iOS, audio device changes or interruptions automatically stop dictation.
+Here's what to expect:

 • Phone calls: Incoming calls stop dictation.
 Restart dictation after the call ends.

-Understand Flow's audio notifications (Mac/Windows)
+Respond to Flow's audio notifications (Mac/Windows)

 Flow shows specific notifications when audio issues occur.
 Here's what each one means and how to respond:

 • "Is your microphone muted?": Flow detected no audio.
-Check that your mic isn't muted or try selecting a different one in Settings → General → Microphone.
+Check that your mic isn't muted or select a different one in Settings → General → Microphone.

-• "We couldn't hear you": Flow heard audio but couldn't transcribe speech.
-Speak louder or switch to a different mic.
+• "We couldn't hear you": Flow didn't detect any speech.
+Try speaking louder or switching mics.

 • Laptop lid closed warning: The built-in mic can't be used when your MacBook lid is closed.
 Connect an external mic or open the lid.